Architecture Graduate School Rankings

 - Cornell University

-Students will want to find a graduate architecture school that is accredited by the National Architectural Accrediting Board which adheres to national standards and a state architectural registration board which sets its own standards.
-Master's degrees in architecture can take 1-5 years to complete, depending on whether or not the graduate student holds an undergraduate degree in architecture.
-Graduate programs focus on history and theory, professional practice, physical sciences and building design with emphasis on computer-aided design.
+Students will want to find a graduate architecture school that is accredited by the National Architectural Accrediting Board, which adheres to national standards, and a state architectural registration board, which sets its own standards.
+Master's degree programs in architecture can take 1-5 years to complete, depending on whether or not the graduate student holds an undergraduate degree in architecture.
+Graduate programs focus on history and theory, practical experiences, physical sciences and building design, with an emphasis on computer-aided design.
 Those who graduate and meet internship requirements may sit for the Architect Registration Exam to earn their architect license.

 Related to Architecture Graduate School Rankings